-Paul Robeson, born in Princeton, New Jersey, was the son of a minister who had been a runaway slave.
-A keen student and gifted athlete, he won a scholarship to Rutgers, election to Phi Beta Kappa in his junior year and graduated in 1919 as class valedictorian.
+Born in Princeton, New Jersey, Paul Robeson was the son of a minister who had been a runaway slave.
+A keen student and gifted athlete, he won a scholarship to Rutgers, was elected to Phi Beta Kappa in his junior year, and graduated in 1919 as class valedictorian.
 He was also an All-American football player who put himself through Columbia Law School by playing professional football on weekends.

-Traveling and performing abroad gave him the chance to learn that "the essential character of a nation is determined … by the common people, and that the common people of all nations are truly brothers in the great family of mankind" (from his autobiography, Here I Stand, 1971).
+Traveling and performing abroad offered Robeson new perspectives.
+In his 1958 autobiography, Here I Stand, he wrote that "the essential character of a nation is determined … by the common people, and that the common people of all nations are truly brothers in the great family of mankind."
 This perception led him not only to focus on the traditional American work songs and spirituals, but to learn more languages so that he could sing folk songs from other cultures.
-In the Soviet Union of the 1930s he found a country free of racial prejudice: "Here, for the first time in my life … I walk in full human dignity."
-When he returned to the US, Robeson became an outspoken critic of racism: he refused to sing before segregated audiences and led an anti-lynching campaign.
+In the Soviet Union of the 1930s, he found a country free of racial prejudice: "Here, for the first time in my life I walk in full human dignity."
+When he returned to the United States, Robeson became an outspoken critic of racism: he refused to sing before segregated audiences and led an anti-lynching campaign.